iitaellu/My_health_app_Harkkatyo/README.md

-# This is exercise work of Object-oriental course
+# This is exercise work of Object-oriental course.

 Our application is health application which allows the user to monitor their CO2 consumption per week,